LisaR103/2024-Bioinformatics-Course/Module2_Summaries/Module2.3_Databases.md

 We start with two tables

-> - Products, containing e.g. ProductID, ProductName, Description and QuantityInStock
+> - `Products`, containing e.g. ProductID, ProductName, Description and QuantityInStock
-> - Orders, containing e.g. OrderID, CustomerID, DateOrdered, DateRequired and Status (but not the actual products!)
+> - `Orders`, containing e.g. OrderID, CustomerID, DateOrdered, DateRequired and Status (but not the actual products!)

 We then make a third table connecting the two main tables: a **junction table** or **relationship table**

-> - OrderDetails, containing ProductID, OrderID and e.g. Quantity
+> - `OrderDetails`, containing ProductID, OrderID and e.g. Quantity
+>
 > In this instance the two foreign keys (ProductID and OrderID) form a composite primary key

-The many-to-manyrelationship is thus established by two one-to-many relationships to the junction table
+- The many-to-many relationship is thus established by two one-to-many relationships to the junction table.
+- The primary key of the junction table is often a composite the foreign keys from the parent tables, but it *doesn't have to be*

+#### one-to-one

+> Example:
+> In a sales database you might have supplementary information for only some products (e.g. image, more description, comments).
+This would lead to many empty fields for the products that don't have this information.
+This would decrease the performance of the database
+>
+> Solution:
+> Have a child table (e.g. ProductDetails) that stores the optional data.
+One row in ProductDetails points to one row in Products.

+The primary key of the parent table is also the primary key of the child table.
+Not a hard rule, but try to do it that way...

+Uses:
+- optional data not present for all rows
+- splitting the table in two so it doesn't become too big (some databases don't allow more than x columns)
+- security: sensitive data is stored in an extra table while the main data is accessible to more/all people

 ### Refine the database

+Before adding data go through everything again and double check, e.g.
+- do I need more columns?
+- do I need to create a new table for optional data?
+- do I need to split an overly large table?

+Apply the *normalization rules* whether the database is structurally correct and optimal.

+**Functionality always beats these rules!!**

+#### Normalization Rules

+1. A database in the first normal form has one table with columns containing atomic values (= split as much as possible) and a unique primary key is used
+   - This often contains a lot of redundancy
+2. A database is in it‘s second normal form if the first normal form is fulfilled and each non-key column is functionally fully dependent from the primary key
+3. A database is in it‘s third normal form if the second normal form is fulfilled and no non-key column depends transitively from a key column or no non-key column depends on another non-key column

+Try to keep redundancy to the level of foreign keys.
+If there is redundandy in a column that is not a foreign key cosider making an extra table

 # Exercises